 - Ensure timely and accurate federal and state programmatic reporting.

-- Support Main Street Montana industry sector strategy in development of in-demand and targeted industries in Montana.
+- Support Montana industry sector strategy in development of in-demand and targeted industries in Montana.

-Encourage alignment among workforce development, post-secondary education, and economic development partners.
+Goal #2: Encourage alignment among workforce development, K-12 education, post-secondary education, and economic development partners.

-- Encourage and support cooperation between workforce and economic development programs and post-secondary education in pursuit of jointly operated projects.
+- Encourage and support cooperation between workforce and economic development programs, K-12, and post-secondary education in pursuit of jointly operated projects.

 - Support post-secondary education initiatives that enhance the ability of workers and employers to obtain timely and appropriate training.

 - Support K-12 career exploration and work-based learning initiatives that enable students to understand career opportunities throughout Montana.